lenorix/lenorix.github.io/README.md

 A technology company dedicated to transforming complex challenges into seamless digital experiences.
 We deliver innovative, high-quality solutions that empower businesses to achieve more, with less.

 We can help your business by creating custom apps, websites, and providing technological consultancy.
-If you're considering creating your own app without coding it yourself, let our expert team handle it for you. [**Contact us**](mailto:contact@lenorix.com) today.
+If you're considering creating your own app without coding it yourself, let our expert team handle it for you. [**Contact us, Get a Free Consultation**](mailto:contact@lenorix.com) today.

 ## Why Choose lenorix for Your Business?